 Single compressor chillers WSC and dual compressor chillers WDC and WCC have their main control components factory wired to an internal pLAN network so that the components can communicate with each other, within the chiller itself.
 On multi-chiller applications, up to four chillers, either single, or dual compressor, can be interconnected by this internal pLAN.
 All that is required is simple field RS485 interconnecting wiring, the addition of accessory communication isolation board(s) 485OPDR (Daikin P/N 330276202), and MicroTech II control settings.
-(If applicable, additional WCC instructions should be referenced in the current Installation, Operation, and Maintenance manual for dual centrifugal chillers.).
 The isolation board can be purchased with the unit or separately, during or after chiller installation.
 The number of boards required equals the number of chillers minus one.